JSON Validator

 Squiggles

-What makes JSON invalid?
+What Makes JSON Invalid?

 JSON is stricter than JavaScript objects.
 Keys must be double-quoted strings, trailing commas are not allowed, and values must be one of: string, number, object, array, true, false, or null.
 Single quotes, comments, and undefined are not valid JSON.